Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

 We note that the value of $C^*_{i, j}$ is strictly equal to \num{1} if $f^M(\x_i, u)$ is close enough in Euclidian distance to $f^M(\x_j, u)$.
 On the other hand, $C^*_{i, j}$ will be close to \num{0} when they are far away.
 We also note that $C^*_{i, j}$ will never be strictly equal to \num{0}, but will get closer as the distance increases, since the fraction tends towards \num{1}.
 It can be noted that we are not interested in states being far apart from each other, but just in them being different.
 However, we noticed in the experiments that this small bias provides a good direction for the gradient in order to reach multistability.
 For this same reason, we need to apply a saturating function (hyperbolic tangent in this case) to the states in order to avoid extreme states when maximizing \vaastar.
 The resulting differentiable proxy of the \vaa{} is given by

-For maximizing the number of reachable attractors for a given dataset of input sequences, we thus propose to maximise the proportion of reachable attractors by SGD on batches of sequences that are sampled from the dataset, using the $\vaastar$ on random hidden states sampled in each of the sequences of the batch.
-More precisely, we use SGD to get the $\vaastar$ of each layer as close as possible to $k \in [0, 1]$.
-In practice, we use $k = 0.95$ as this proved empirically to maximise the number of attractors while avoiding too extreme states that could arise from the approximation of the $\vaa$ with $C^*$.
+For maximizing the multistability of an RNN for a given dataset of input sequences, we thus propose to maximise by SGD the \vaastar{} of batches of hidden states resulting from different input sequences, at random time steps.
+For each batch of hidden states, a constant input perturbation is randomly sampled from $\u \sim \N(\0, \1)$ in order to stabilise the RNN hidden states over $M$ time steps.
+However, as can be seen from equation~\eqref{eq:vaa_star}, maximising the \vaastar{} only occurs when all hidden states are infinitely distant, which is not desirable for learning efficiently.
+In practice, we thus use SGD to get the \vaastar{} of each layer as close as possible to $k = 0.95$, as this proved empirically to maximise the number of attractors (see \autoref{fig:warmup_denoising_gru}) while avoiding too extreme states that could arise from the approximation of the $\vaa$ with $C^*$.
+In \autoref{app:impact_k}, we show on the copy first input benchmark with $T \in \{50, 300, 600\}$ that the warmup procedure improves learning for a wide range of $k$.
+It shows the robustness of our findings with respect to some hyperparameter variation.
 The loss used is thus given by

-where $v_l = \vaa^*_{M, \varepsilon}(f_l, \X, \u)$ is the estimated multistability of layer $l$ and $L$ is the number of layers in the RNN.
+where $v_i = \vaa^*_{M, \varepsilon}(f^i, \X, \u)$ is the estimated multistability of layer $i$ and $L$ is the number of layers in the RNN.
 Maximizing the \vaastar{} of each layer separately allows one to tackle the problem of layer convergence as identified above.
 To avoid over-fitting problems, $M$ is sampled uniformly in $\{1, \dots, M_\text{max}(s)\}$ at gradient step $s$, where $M_\text{max}(s) = \min(M^*, 1 + c \cdot s)$ with $M^*$ the maximum stabilization period and $c$ the stabilization period increment.
 This progressive increase is required for reaching multistability smoothly, avoiding gradients problems.
 For the supervised learning tasks, the batches of input sequences are sampled in the training set.
 For the reinforcement learning tasks, batches of input sequences are sampled from the exploration policy. \autoref{algo:warmup} details the whole warmup procedure for a dataset $\D$ of input sequences.

 \begin{algo} \capstart \DontPrintSemicolon \SetKwInOut{Parameters}{Parameters} \SetKwInOut{Output}{Output}